sushen/BinanceStrategyBot/README.md

 We have to to find the full moon and new moon have any effect on price movement or not.

 We Can implement This in copy trade market like ptime x bt for collecting anonymous capital.

+## How you becam benificial as a coder?
+- When you learn with me you get that code to use your own trading and I got someone who is willingly help me to improve the intelicatual propery and you become the most valueable persion on my community
+- When you just want to learn and want out effort to improve your personal status we will charde you from our profit.
+We understand helping a community is nots erverones gole you have others prorioraty in your life and we respect that.
+- When you think you will invent something interesting keep working we will help you to gain coustomer so you can sell your inovation and make the money you deserve.

+Enjoy the community.